 Generally speaking, if you use quality motor oil that meets the manufacturer’s specifications for your engine, the additives you need are already included.
 Adding more chemicals and supplements to your oil may even cause harm by upsetting the delicate balance that has already been carefully crafted by the manufacturer.

-Rather than focus on additives that may or may not have a marked impact on your engine’s performance, the best thing you can do to significantly extend the lifetime and long-term performance of your car is regular, preventive maintenance and remembering to change your oil and filters according to the manufacturer’s recommendation.
+Rather than focus on additives that may or may not have a marked impact on your engine’s performance, the best thing you can do to significantly extend the lifetime and long-term performance of your car is regular preventive oil changes and maintenance, and remembering to change filters according to the manufacturer’s recommendation.

 Many parts and systems on your car are closely connected.
 By having your oil changed regularly and regularly scheduling inspections, your mechanic can catch serious issues before they lead to even more expensive repairs down the road.